janssen-io/blog/content/blog/azure/static-web-apps-with-azure-devops/part-1/index.md

 Then we use the `AzureResourceGroupDeployment` task to compile and apply our Bicep template.
 The most important arguments are:

-- `azureSubscription`: the name of our service connection
+- `connectedServiceName`: the name of our service connection
 - `deploymentOutputs`: the name of the variable that will store the outputs, as defined in the bicep file, as a JSON string.

 Afterwards, we take the `deploymentOutputs` stored in `websiteOutput` and convert every individual output (only `defaultHostname` in this example) to their own variable.